alvinj/PlayFrameworkWithUserAuthentication/README.md

 To be clear, this is not my code, it's just a stripped-down version of the Zentasks sample application.
-But, if you want to get started with a Play application that requires user authentication, this can be a starting point for you.
+But, if you want to get started with a Play application that requires user authentication, you can use this as a skeleton to get your Play Framework app up and running.

 Alvin Alexander
 http://alvinalexander.com